okx/okexchain-docs/docs/getting-start/deploy-you-own-okexchain-testnet.md

 exchaind start --chain-id testchain-1
 ```

 This setup puts all the data for `exchaind` in `~/.exchaind`.
 You can examine the genesis file you created at `~/.exchaind/config/genesis.json`.
-With this configuration `exchaindcli` is also ready to use and has an account with tokens (both staking and custom).
+With this configuration `exchaincli` is also ready to use and has an account with tokens (both staking and custom).

 ## Multi-node, Local, Automated Testnet